 More often prosopagnosia happens when an Aspie sees a person who changed their physical appearance.
 Examples of this would be: a different hairstyle, growing or removing a beard (or mustache), wearing a hat if one isn’t usually worn (or vice versa), etc.

 Changes can have a double-negative impact upon Aspies.
 It’s bad knowing others feel insulted when you don’t recognize them.
-It’s also bad when feeling creeped out by not having had time to adjust to a change in someone’s physical appearence.
+It’s also bad when feeling creeped out by not having had time to adjust to a change in someone’s physical appearance.